PLEASE BE SURE TO VIEW THE ENTIRE PAGE FOR COMMUNITY NEWS AND UPDATES.

 Community Development Stakeholders Committee.
 Lunch and Share to be held in March, 2019 to discuss the strategic action plan and share success and updates.
 We welcome existing partners and our new partnerships.
 Projects are made possible by the City's partnership with area stakeholders.
 Union Anson County Habitat for Humanity; BB&T; Union County Community Development Corporation; Union County Board of Realtors (Ross & Associates Real Estate); Union County NC Crisis Assistance Ministry; Union County Homebuilder's Association; Union County Community Shelter; Winchester Neighborhood Association; Council on Aging in Union County; Union County Chamber of Commerce; Shining Light Baptist Church; Shining Light Eglesia Baptista; Elizabeth Missionary Baptist Church; Sutton Park Neighborhood Association; Lexington Common Community Watchl TYM, Inc. ; The ARC of Union County.
 New Partners for this fiscal year include: NC Works Green Center, Monroe: Core HR Consulting; The Alliance for Children; Mount Calvary AMEZion Church; Paradise Height Community; Transforming Youth Movement; and 5/3/ Bank.
 Also, a continuing partnership with various City Departments.

 Winchester/Paradise Heights.
 Economic Vitality and Neighborhood Revitalization Project - a Mayor's Small Committee has been formed to revitalization.
 Community Development will be managing the feasibility and site analysis for the City Owned Parcels and the residential tracts in the WInchester Neighborhood Overlay.
-The next meeting will be held at the Winchester Community Center on March 19, 2019 at 6:00 p.m.
+The next meeting will be held at the Winchester Community Center on May 21, 2019 at 7:00 p.m., this meeting is open to any interested parties.
+The Community Development Division is managing the environmental process for the City Owned Parcels, Labella Engineering received the award.
+In addition, an Unspecified Site Strategy will be developed and awarded.
+Revitalization is an important part of any community, maintaining the integrity of the community with a focus on inclusion.
+As we continue our efforts, we will keep you informed.